hardwario/bc-website/content/doc/projects/radio-smart-led-strip.en.md

 ## Firmware Upload

-In this procedure we will use the **BigClown Firmware Tool** to upload firmware to the **Core Module**.
+In this procedure we will use the **BigClown Playground** to upload firmware to the **Core Module**.

-{{< note "note" "Firmware upload to Radio Dongle was done in Playground Setup." />}}

 1. Connect the Micro USB cable to the **Core Module** and your computer.

-2. Upload the firmware to the **Core Module**:
+2. Run the BigClown Playground.
+In the Firmware tab choose and upload the right firmware based on your LED strip type to the **Core Module**:

-    {{% note "info" %}}You may want to update available firmwares by `bcf update` if the installation has been prolonged for a longer time after Playground Setup{{% /note %}}

-    {{% note "warning" %}}You must first [**switch the Core Module to the DFU mode**]({{< relref "/doc/firmware/toolchain-guide.en.md#switching-core-module-into-dfu-mode" >}}).{{% /note %}}

-    {{< note "info" "In case of assembled Button stack without batteris inserted, you can press and hold Button, then connect the USB cable into PC and release Button." />}}

-    {{% core-module-2 %}}

     If your LED strip is **144 LEDs RGBW**:

-        bcf flash --device /dev/ttyUSB0 bigclownlabs/bcf-radio-power-controller-rgbw144:latest
+        bcf-radio-power-controller-rgbw144

     If your LED strip is **150 LEDs RGB**:

-        bcf flash --device /dev/ttyUSB0 bigclownlabs/bcf-radio-power-controller-rgb150:latest
+        bcf-radio-power-controller-rgb150

     If your LED strip is **72 LEDs RGBW**:

-        bcf flash --device /dev/ttyUSB0 bigclownlabs/bcf-radio-power-controller-rgbw72:latest

-    Firmware upload is successfully done when the status reaches 100%:
+        bcf-radio-power-controller-rgbw72

-    {{% img-zoom src="bcf.png" %}}
+     {{% core-module-2 %}}

 3. Remove the Micro USB cable from the **Core Module** and your computer.